damcodes/programming-prose/_posts/2020-11-29-brief-intro-to-python.md

 ---
 layout: post
-title: A Super Brief Intro to Python
+title: A Brief Intro to Python
 subtitle: From Rubyist to Pythonista
 gh-repo: davidmolina2810/programming-prose
 gh-badge: [star, fork, follow]